jorgt/rogue/README.md

 Techy stuff
 - Mousemove, grrr.
-- Fix div position on game initialization
+- Fix div position on game initialization and player (re) positioning
-- Try to generate and switch between two grids.
-- Refactor grid switching to assist player positioning

 Game stuff
-- Make worlds as wrap-arounds.
-Use the tileable noise algorithm.
-- Make worlds more realistic in terms of biomes: temp more equator - polar, altitude still as noise, percipitation as noise.
+- world map, fits a single screen. is a zoomed out version of bigger one
+- every world map tile is 1 screen as 'Land', which is a giant continuous map. this should be made screen by screen though to prevent generating a div with millions of node.
+- improve dungeons.
 - Add different types of landscapes

 ## IDEAS